 1. Exercises to get stronger muscles

 When you carry a pile of books or play tug-of-war, the big muscles in your arms, legs, back, and belly get stronger.
 Here are other activities that strengthen your muscles:

 - Lifting weights

 2. Exercises to boost endurance

-When you race your friends or play tag, endurance helps you feel energetic enough to keep running.
-Endurance is also super important for team sports, like tennis, soccer, basketball, baseball, and volleyball.
+When you race your friends or play tag, endurance helps you feel energetic enough to run.
+Endurance is also super important for team sports like tennis, soccer, basketball, baseball, and volleyball.
 Check out these other exercises that boost endurance:

 - Climbing stairs

 - Yard work (mowing or raking the lawn)

 Good news: Most exercises for kids make your muscles stronger, too!